ledgetech/lua-resty-http/README.md

   location /simpleinterface {
+    resolver 8.8.8.8;  # use Google's open DNS server for an example

     content_by_lua '

       -- For simple singleshot requests, use the URI interface. local httpc = http.new()
       local res, err = httpc:request_uri("http://example.com/helloworld", {